w3c/wg-effectiveness/meetings_2.md

 ## Outcomes (to be agreed on)
 * [Common Standards Issues](https://github.com/w3c/wg-effectiveness/blob/master/CSI.md) Document
 * Ombudsman for WGE (further promotion)
-* New /participate guide (Easy to Read and Access Information for New and Existing Attendees)
+* New /participate and updated /guide (Easy to Read and Access Information for New and Existing Attendees)
   * Update schedule
   * deletion of old information, guidance to chairs and team contacts that this new information must be uses